Swamp milkweed - Attract Butterflies Naturally

 Transform your garden into a butterfly sanctuary with the majestic swamp milkweed.
 It is a hardy perennial that is easy to grow and sustainable, making it the perfect addition to any landscape.
 Create a breathtaking view while providing food and habitat for wildlife all year round.

 Bring some of nature’s beauty into your backyard!
 Plant swamp milkweed today and create a stunning garden paradise.

-Milkweed Plants : Buterfly gardening at its best with this type plant, The regal monarch butterfly recently landed on the endangered species list.
+Milkweed Plants: Butterfly gardening at its best with this type of plant, The regal monarch butterfly recently landed on the endangered species list.
 But one action you can take to help restore their numbers is adding milkweed (Asclepias incarnata) plants to your garden.

-This North American native species provides nourishment for the larvae of the monarch butterfly.
-Indeed, milkweed is the only plant that can give its eggs, larvae, and newly hatched caterpillars protection from predators and the sustenance they need.
+This North American native species nourishes the monarch butterfly's larvae.
+Indeed, milkweed is the only plant that can give its eggs, larvae and newly hatched caterpillars protection from predators and the sustenance they need.

 Since monarch butterflies only exist on the North American continent, from Canada to Mexico, it makes sense that they adapted along with this once-abundant native plant.

 As America grew from the east coast, large swaths of natural meadows fell victim to land clearing for development.
 Most likely unknowingly to the earliest developers, they destroyed the food necessary for the monarch to raise their young.